brainwp/instagram-widget-wp/readme.txt

 [enjoyinstagram_mb] -> Carousel View
 [enjoyinstagram_mb_grid] -> Grid View

-In the Setting section yon can customize grid and/or Carousle view
+In the Setting section yon can customize grid and/or Carousel view

 == Screenshots ==